prototypefund/reproducible-website/_events/paris2018/report.md

 -   Debian is 94% reproducible in theory and 0% in practice.
 How to fix that?

 -   Conflict resolution/trust.
-How tdo we help people make good decisions when independent builds do not reproduce?
+How do we help people make good decisions when independent builds do not reproduce?

 -   How can we make it possible to know who and how many people have